Improved Techniques for Maximum Likelihood Estimation for Diffusion ODEs: Diffusion ODEs with Truncated-Normal Dequantization

 \begin{theorem}[Variational Bound under Truncated-Normal Dequantization] Suppose we use the truncated-normal dequantization in Eqn.~\eqref{eqn:tn_dequant}, then the discrete model distribution has the following variational bound:

 where

 \end{theorem}

-Besides, we also have the following importance weighted likelihood estimator by using $K$ i.i.d. samples by using Jensen's inequality as in \citet{burda2015importance}.
-As $K$ increases, the estimator gives a tighter bound, which enables more precise likelihood estimation. \begin{corollary}[Importance Weighted Variational Bound under Truncated-Normal Dequantization] Suppose we use the truncated-normal dequantization in Eqn.~\eqref{eqn:tn_dequant}, then the discrete model distribution has the following importance weighted variational bound:
+Besides, we also have the following importance-weighted likelihood estimator by using $K$ i.i.d. samples by using Jensen's inequality as in \citet{burda2015importance}.
+As $K$ increases, the estimator gives a tighter bound, which enables more precise likelihood estimation. \begin{corollary}[Importance Weighted Variational Bound under Truncated-Normal Dequantization] Suppose we use the truncated-normal dequantization in Eqn.~\eqref{eqn:tn_dequant}, then the discrete model distribution has the following importance-weighted variational bound:

 where

 \end{corollary}

 \begin{remark} Another way to bridge the discrete-continuous gap is \textit{variational perspective}.
 We can view the process from discrete $\x_0$ to continuous $\x_\epsilon$ as a variational autoencoder, where the prior $p_{\epsilon}(\x_{\epsilon})$ is modeled by diffusion ODE.
 The dequantization and variational perspectives of diffusion ODEs have a close relationship both theoretically and empirically, and we detailedly discuss them in Appendix~\ref{appendix:perspective}. \end{remark}